D0rkKnight/cse15l-lab-reports/lab1/lab1.md

 > ls -a; cd .ssh; ls
 ![Argument stringing](arg_concat.png)

 By now, you should be basically familiar with SSH and how useful it is.
-Enjoy having to work from home too.
-There is no escape. :)
+SSH can be used to do many more things and is a key tool in the IT industry, but those are outside the purview of this tutorial.
+Happy coding! :)